jghamburg/pbt-demo/docs/article.md

 # Property Based Testing - An Evaluation

 In the past I did a lot of unit and integration testing in Java.
-It was easy to reason about the imperative process of services (TODO: What do you mean???).
+Most of the time I found it easy to reason about the imperative process of services within the test structure.
 What I was missing was the possibility to reason about rules or properties that my software should follow to conform to the business requirements.
+Something in the line of questions like:

+* Does the order of processing of an order within my business process make any difference (in mathematics: cummutativity)
+* or is it allowed to process different subsets within a process and later on collect the results (in mathematics: associativity)

 During reading a lot about functional programming lately I stumbled over the term "Property Based Testing" aka PBT.

 The basic idea:

 1. Specify rules or properties that the software under test should follow.
 2. And verify this behavior with generated test data like in the 100 or 1.000 instead of at most ten examples like I used to do.

 As I first asked in my company about experiences on PBT I found that it is still not widely known in the Java community.
 And on the other hand I heard things like:

 * "I already use specification by example.
 So why jet another framefork to learn and use?"